zendulu/zendrive/README.md

 ## Setup

-## UDP configuration
+### UDP Configuration

-In `%homedrive%%homepath%\Documents\My Games\WRC\telemetry\udp` copy [wrc_zen.json](./wrc_zen.json) from this directory.
-Then make a copy of `%homedrive%%homepath%\Documents\My Games\WRC\telemetry\config.json` to make sure you have a backup in case you mess something up.
-After you've made a backup edit that `config.json` file we will need to add a section to the packets data structure of that file.
+You should only need to do this UDP setup the first time you use the mod.
+Once UDP is configured and working you only need to double click the executable to have the mod running.

+1. Download the zip in the releases section.
+Currently [v0.1.1-beta](https://github.com/zendulu/zendrive/releases/tag/v0.1.1-beta) is the latest release.
+2. Extract the zip file.
+3. Copy `wrc_zen.json` from the extracted files to `Documents\My Games\WRC\telemetry\udp`
+4. Go up one directory to `Documents\My Games\WRC\telemetry`
+5. Make a backup copy of `config.json`
+6. Edit config.json to add the following section to the packets data structure of that file.
+Note that the last comma chould be omitted if you add this as the last entry.

 The following is what we need to add:
 ```json